-The Gunpowder Milkshake soundtrack includes music from Bobby Darin, Janis Joplin and The Animals.
-This info article contains minor spoilers for the 114-minute Netflix film.
-Check out more streaming guides at the Soundtracks of Cinema section.
+The Gunpowder Milkshake soundtrack includes music by Bobby Darin, Janis Joplin and The Animals.
+This info article contains spoilers for Navot Papushado’s 2021 Netflix movie.
+Check out Vague Visages’ Soundtracks of Cinema section for more music guides.

 Now streaming on Netflix, Gunpowder Milkshake includes a Spaghetti Western-style score and several light rock songs.
 Karen Gillan stars as Sam, an assassin who attempts to protect a young girl, Emily (Chloe Coleman), from an Irish mobster named Jim McAlester (Ralph Ineson).
 She also reunites with her estranged mother, Scarlet (Lena Headey), and teams up with librarians who moonlight as elite executioners.
 Instead of rushing Gunpowder Milkshake’s action, director Navot Papushado often uses slo-mo sequences for aesthetic purposes.
 Haim Frank Ilfman’s score reminds of Ennio Morricone’s most famous compositions, while the featured songs align with the protagonist’s nostalgic perspective.

-When Scarlet kills a Russian mobster, Young Sam realizes that her entire life is about to change.
-The song plays as Allan’s character attempts to process the situation, and wonders about the truth of what just transpired.
+- “Something on Your Mind” by Karen Dalton (00:08:00): When Scarlet kills a Russian mobster, Young Sam realizes that her entire life is about to change.
+The Gunpowder Milkshake soundtrack song plays as Allan’s character attempts to process the situation, and wonders about the truth of what just transpired.
 Sam won’t find clarity until 15 years later.

-Written by Serge Gainsbourg, “Poupée de cire, poupée de son” kicks in as a chef works away in his kitchen.
+- “Poupée de cire, poupée de son” by France Gall (01:07:00): Written by Serge Gainsbourg, the Gunpowder Milkshake soundtrack song kicks in as a chef works away in his kitchen.
 He becomes perplexed upon being interrupted by Scarlet, who chastises him for an “unacceptable” mess in the freezer.
 The easy-going track complements the comedic relief, and the lyrics imply that the chef is just a pawn in the game.

-In Gunpowder Milkshake’s final moments, Emily enjoys a road trip with Sam and company.
-Once again, she asks to play a song, with the lyrics underlining the uncertain nature of the group’s future.
+- “Goddess on a Highway” by Mercury Rev (01:49:00): Emily enjoys a road trip with Sam and company.
+Once again, she asks to play a tune, with the lyrics of the Gunpowder Milkshake soundtrack song underlining the uncertain nature of the group’s future.
 For now, the group of “librarians” are goddesses on a highway, ready for their next adventure.

-The Gunpowder Milkshake soundtrack also includes “The Great Pretender” by The Platters.
-Check out Vague Visages’ Spotify playlist below.
+The Gunpowder Milkshake soundtrack also includes “The Great Pretender” by The Platters

 Q.V.
-Hough (@QVHough) is Vague Visages’ founding editor.
+Hough (@QVHough) is Vague Visages’ founding editor and chief film critic.